-It's equally disastrous to emulate the current literary style of the moment like writing in first person immediate.
+It's equally disastrous to emulate the current literary style of the moment like writing in second immediate or first person immediate.

 I look at Lord Garven.
 He is built.
 Like Cleopatra's Needle.
 But I shake my head no and walk through the door.
 I must find my partner's killer.

 You look at Lord Garven.
 He is built.
 Like Cleopatra's Needle.
 But you shake your head no and walk through the door.
 You must find your partner's killer.